 Visitors flock to the Accademia in droves to catch a glimpse of David.
 After the Uffizi Gallery, the Accademia is Florence’s second most visited museum, with crowds so massive that they often block traffic.
 It’s not uncommon for up to 6,000 people to visit the museum every day.

 More importantly, it tells you how to bypass the long queues at the Accademia, giving you the chance to see the famed statue in person.
 In addition, I also suggests other famous works of art to see within the museum’s walls.

-History and Facts About Michelangelo’s David
+History of Michelangelo’s David

 David is based on an Old Testament story of an underdog and his giant competitor.
 David was a young man brave enough to take on the evil enemy, Goliath, on behalf of the Israelites.
 He went into battle without armor.

-Guided partly by the magical hand of God, David defeats Goliath with an unorthodox choice of weapon -- a slingshot and a stone.
+Guided partly by the magical hand of God, David defeats Goliath with an unorthodox choice of weapon — a slingshot and a stone.
 His aim is true, the stone akin to a bullet.

 The city intended to place the statue high above in a niche.
-A massive block of marble dubbed "the giant" was procured from the Frantiscritti quarry in Cararra.
+A massive block of marble dubbed “The Giant” was procured from the Frantiscritti quarry in Cararra.

 Two other sculptors were given the commission before Michelangelo.
 But they made little headway with the massive block of marble and gave up.
 The marble became “the block that couldn’t be carved.”